 Without a doubt, the best way to ensure you get to see it during your time in Milan is to allow us to book you on a tour, Private or Small Group, which will show you this masterpiece along with Milan’s highlights: the Duomo, Castello Sforzesco, Galleria, and stunning La Scala Opera House.

 Even for those of us who have studied art history for years, there is something to learn from an experienced guide, and much to be said for the guaranteed skip the line entry!

-The Last Supper is housed inside the church of Santa Maria delle Grazie.
-To protect the painting from outside moisture, its visitors must wait in a dehumidifying room for a few moments before the awe-striking moment of being allowed inside with the painting.
+The Last Supper is housed inside the church of Santa Maria delle Grazie in Milano.
+To protect the painting from outside moisture, visitors must wait in a dehumidifying room for a few moments, before the awe-striking moment of being allowed inside with the painting.

 When we gaze at Leonardo’s work, we are seeing not only a monumental masterpiece, but also the work of one of the greatest scientists the world has ever known.
 Leonardo was famous for his ideas and experiments, and both his scientific and artistic aspects are evident here.

 Before the work was ever finished, his experimental method and pigments proved to be less than successful.